ikmb/esga/docs/usage.md

 # Select the name of the species (e.g. "Ostreoida") from the output tree and do:
 perl /[...]/RepeatMasker/4.0.8/util/queryRepeatDatabase.pl -species Ostreoida > RMdb_Ostreoida.fa
 ```
+You will need to delete the first line of the resulting FASTA file since RepeatMasker prints some basic information into it for no clear reason - but this otherwise breaks any FASTA parser.

 Then run the pipeline with the option "--rm_lib RMdb_Ostreoida.fa".